Computer Algebra and Material Design: Analysis of vibrational mode in C

-In order to execute this computation, the following function is prepared.
-The function tries to find the irreducible subspace of dimension ``REPSIZ'' in the operation of the group ``R''.
-The function cuts out the subspace (as minimal as possible) from the given vector space, making use of the coset decomposition of R by the subgroups H of order ``NMULTI''.
-In projecting out the proper irreducible component from the multiplied copies, we employ slightly different step from the above description.
-Let W be the initial starting place, that is, the multiplied components of the irreducible representations, from which the separated proper irreducible components $\rm W_1,...,W_i$ are computed.
+In order to execute this computation, the function ``Cutout'' (given in appendix \ref{Cutout}) is prepared.
+The function cuts out the subspace (as minimal as possible) from the given vector space, making use of the coset decomposition of R by the subgroups H. In projecting out the proper irreducible component from the multiplied copies, we employ slightly different step from the above description.
+Let W be the initial starting place, that is, the multiplied components of the irreducible representations, from which the separated proper irreducible components $\rm W_1,..., W_i$ are computed.
 The next candidate of the generator v$_{i+1}$ is not taken directly from the complementary space ($W\setminus (W_1 \cup W_2 \cup \cdots \cup W_i)$); instead, in the whole vector space S (of 180 dimension in this case), the orthogonal space to $W_1 \cup W_2 \cup \cdots \cup W_i$, biz, $S\setminus(W_1 \cup W_2 \cup \cdots \cup W_i)$ is constructed.
 The basis set in the latter space is projected into the irreducible representation under the consideration, and the candidate v$_{i+1}$ is taken from this projected space (the renewed W).
 This treatment is to quicken the symbolic computation.

 In our problem, the latter method works well, too.
 We can separate out seven distinct irreducible spaces.
+In the following computation the function ``Cutout'' tries to divide out the vector space ``BAS[10]'' with respect to the tenth irreducible representation.
+In this vector space seven copies of irreducible spaces exist.
+The divided subspaces are given in list ``H1''.
+Each subspace is of dimension 5 and orthogonal to others.
+The symmetry operation (given in list ``AM'', in the preceding computation) to each vector in each subspace generates the 5 dimensional vector space, and the generated vector space exits exactly in the same subspace of that vector.
 (As for the other irreducible representations, it is successful, with the suitable choice of the coset decomposition.
 For example, the subgroups of order 5 operate well at the first, third, fourth, fifth, sixth, ninth and tenth irreducible representations; that of order 8 does at the seventh; that of order 4 does at the eighth. )

+A warning is given: in the above discussion, the symmetry operations are defined in the bare forms, using the direct product $R_i\otimes G_i$.
+To be precise one should use $R_i^f \otimes G_i$, even if the argument on the dimension counting on the vector space is not affected.
+To obtain the proper vector system one should dutifully operate $\rm M_f$ ( the matrix prepared in the previous section for the conjugation) to any vector $\rm v$, such as $\rm M_f \cdot v$.